petersf01/cs81-module3b-toolkit/PREDICTIONS.md

 I expect this function to check if the argument number is odd.

 ## The multiply function
-I expect this function to multiply the 2 arguments.
+I expect this function to multiply the argument by itself.